glpi-project/doc/source/glossary.rst

       .. ??? in glossary? seriously?
 Opération qui consiste à dupliquer et à mettre en sécurité les données.

-   Dynamic display
-      Mode that offers a better user experience in using GLPI thanks to Ajax.

    Entity
       Organizational object allowing to partition view and action scope of users.